 Most of us think of hip pain as a problem that occurs when we’re older, maybe beginning in our 50s or beyond.
 It’s true, hip pain does become more common as we get older.
 But hip pain in young adults is common too.
 And in fact, hip pain in teens is more common than you may you think.

 In older men and women, a lot of hip pain is caused by arthritis.
 Years of stress and strain on the joint eventually causes the protective cartilage layer to break down.
 Friction inside the joint increases, and so do inflammation and pain.
 Low back problems and other wear-related issues are other common causes of hip pain in older adults.
-In younger patients, though, the causes of hip pain can vary.
+The causes of hip pain in young adults can vary.
 And that means the treatment for relieving pain can also vary.

 Hip Pain in Young Adults & Teens

 During the teen years, it’s easy to dismiss discomfort as “growing pains” in the hips.
 But the fact is, when hip pain develops in a teenager or a young adult, often an underlying hip deformity is to blame.
 Femoroacetabular impingement (FAI) is a condition that occurs when either the ball or socket portion of the joint is malformed.

 Sometimes, both parts are malformed.
 The malformation means the ball and socket don’t fit together well.
 As the hip moves, friction between the ball and socket can wind up damaging the cartilage that lines and protects the joint.
 The resulting inflammation causes pain during the teen years and well into young adulthood.
 The added wear inside the joint also means it’s a lot more likely arthritis will develop in later years.

 FAI is a common cause of hip pain in teenage athletes.
 In one study, hip shape abnormalities were present in 87 percent of young patients complaining of hip pain.